-Cryptocurrency mining is the latest trend in hacking (also called Cryptojacking) where code is injected into web sites and is used to hijack the users’ CPU to mine cryptocurrency.
+Cryptocurrency mining, also known as Cryptojacking is the latest trend in hacking where code is injected into web sites and is used to hijack the users’ CPU to mine cryptocurrency.
 This has been driven by a boom in the value of cryptocoins in general and is a way for hackers to make money.

 It is now becoming a major threat to many corporations and infrastructure around the world.
 Recent attacks have been carried out against Tesla, UK and Australian government web sites and critical EU water utility infrastructure.